Table of Contents

 - Pieces scattered from the litter box can be painful to step on – a customer has even described them as “legos on the floor”!

-Purina Tidy Cats Pure Nature Clumping Cat Litter (Cedar + Pine + Corn Mix, Clumping)
+3. Purina Tidy Cats Pure Nature Clumping Cat Litter (Combination of Cedar, Pine, and Corn!)

 Pros